 In the example below, a simple summary function has been defined.
 It will return the minimum, maximum and sum of any values passed to it.
 The use of *args means that it will work with any number of values provided.

 Learn more about Python, check out our Python Training Courses.
+Use the skills test to determine where you sit and then book into our basics, data analysis in python, and python intermediate.
+We also offer python certification.
 Available in person in our CBD locations or remote online across Australia.

 View Python Courses